LLM Provider Pricing in 2026: What It Actually Costs Per Task

 Move non-latency-sensitive work to batch APIs.
 Content moderation, data enrichment, document processing, and evaluation runs can all use batch endpoints at 50% off.
 The 24-hour SLA is fine for offline work.

 Re-evaluate quarterly.
 The LLM market moves fast.
-Models that were state-of-the-art six months ago may be outperformed by models at one-tenth the cost.
+Claude Opus dropped from $15/$75 to $5/$25 in one generation.
+GPT-4.1 replaced GPT-4o at a lower price point.
 Schedule quarterly benchmark runs with your production prompts.